-Benedictine University will articulate, with limitations, coursework completed in a dual credit or dual enrollment program while enrolled in high school if the course is transcripted as college level on a college transcript and meets the criteria set by the Transfer Credit Policy.
-Coursework with a potential to count toward basic skills or major requirements is subject to review by the appropriate department chair/program director and might not be considered transferable.
+Benedictine University will articulate, with limitations, coursework completed in a dual credit or dual enrollment program while enrolled in high school if the course is transcribed as college or university level on a college transcript and meets the criteria set by the Transfer Credit Policy.
+Coursework with a potential to count toward basic skills or major requirements is subject to review by the appropriate department chair/program director and may not fulfill degree requirements.
 Coursework completed in this manner and deemed transferable will be posted on the transcript indicating completion prior to high school graduation.